Search Videos and More

 Breaking New Ground: Exploring the Link Between Brain Function and Systemic Metabolism in Alzheimer’s Disease

-Accelerated weight loss is not the first symptom that most people focus on in Alzheimer’s disease.
-However, groundbreaking research shedding light on potential links between brain function and systemic metabolism led by Makoto Ishii, M.D., Ph.D., a physician-scientist at UT Southwestern’s Peter O’Donnell Jr. Brain Institute, has opened the door to an innovative field of study – one that brings accelerated exploration, discovery, and hope to the fight against this degenerative condition.
+Groundbreaking research shedding light on potential links between brain function and systemic metabolism led by physician-scientist Makoto Ishii, M.D., Ph.D., has opened the door to an innovative field of study – one that brings accelerated exploration, discovery, and hope to the fight against Alzheimer’s disease.

 UTSW researchers use focused ultrasound to identify stroke biomarkers News